Britny Fox: Original lineup (1985–1992)

+Reunions (2000–present)

-Britny Fox reunited in 2000 with the same line-up before their disbandment, and released a fourth studio album, Springhead Motorshark, in 2003.
+Britny Fox reunited in 2000 with the same lineup before their disbandment and released a fourth studio album, Springhead Motorshark, in 2003.
 The band toured the US and Europe in 2007 and 2008.
 Guitarist Tommy Krash and former White Lion drummer Greg D'Angelo was supposed to join at that time, but he broke his foot during rehearsal and was replaced by Henry Now.
-During this time Billy Childs and Tommy Krash began recording an acoustic album with select Britny Fox songs.
-Time ran out before the start of the 2007 tour and the CD was never finished.
-Tommy Krash released this CD in 2019 under the name Tommy Krash and Friends, BRITNY FOX the Acoustic Sessions.
-The CD included Billy Childs and Tommy Paris as well as other special guests.

 As of late 2007, Britny Fox reformed under original bassist Billy Childs.
-The other former members of this line-up were lead vocalist and rhythm guitarist Jamie Fletcher, lead guitarist Greg Polcari, and drummer Henry Now.
+The other former members of this lineup were lead vocalist and rhythm guitarist Jamie Fletcher, lead guitarist Greg Polcari, and drummer Henry Now.

 Bassist Billy Childs and the new lineup had a minor but billed role in the horror film Incest Death Squad (2009).
-Childs is currently playing bass in the North American Led Zeppelin tribute band Get the Led Out.
+Childs also played bass in the North American Led Zeppelin tribute band Get the Led Out.

-In 2010, "Dizzy" Dean Davidson unsuccessfully attempted to reunite the surviving members of the original line-up.
+In 2010, Dean Davidson unsuccessfully attempted to reunite the surviving members of the original lineup.

-On April 25, 2015, the band announced that they had reunited with bassist Billy Childs, drummer Johnny Dee, long-time singer/rhythm guitarist Tommy Paris and new lead guitarist Chris Sanders as their line-up and that they are recording a new album.
-This lineup played six shows in 2015 and eight shows in 2016, but none since.
-Their last performance was on a Monsters Of Rock cruise in October 2016.
+On April 25, 2015, the band announced that they had reunited with bassist Billy Childs, drummer Johnny Dee, long-time singer/rhythm guitarist Tommy Paris, and new lead guitarist Chris Sanders as their lineup and that they were recording a new album.
 In a 2017 interview, Childs stated that the album project had been abandoned, but he stopped short of saying that the band had broken up.
-In 2018, Sanders joined Britny Fox's rival band Ratt.
+In 2018, Sanders joined fellow glam metal band Ratt.